By Sarah Hodges

 By morning, I’ve mentally massaged these thoughts away and feel like the warrior gate-keeper of my mind: I invite in only thoughts towards growth.
 I will not waste one more drop of energy on negative imaginings.
 By the time I arrive for my flight out of Lisbon, I have primed my mind for a shift.
 I’m ready to learn.

-To step beyond the pattern of fear that has grabbed at me for so many years, I work dilligently to coax myself into thought patterns.
+To step beyond the pattern of fear that has grabbed at me for so many years, I work diligently to coax myself into thought patterns.
 I make my “you are my greatest teacher” affirmation at the door of the plane, knowing that it will be so only if I pay attention to the lesson at hand.
 As the plane speeds down the runway, I position myself upright, hands cradled together and close my eyes to meditate.
 For the following seven hours I settle into this space of meditation, open concentration, centering, and non-judgment.
 Never before have I tried meditating for an entire long-distance flight, or gone through a flight full of the usual turbulence without a bolt of adrenaline running though my system.
 In my meditation I feel messages merge into me: We have a massive capacity as human beings to overcome our perceived limitations and fears.

 I continue to feel a strong centeredness, even as the plane touches down at Newark airport with a jerky thud.
 I come out of the plane feeling healthier than when I’d taken off that morning.
-I feel energized!
+I feel energized.
 Not a hint of the usual post-flight tiredness.
 The symptoms that I’d been experiencing over the previous months seem to recede into the distance from this state of peace.

 This new inner world of mine feels welcoming, soft, open.
 The obstacles that I’ve weathered the previous two months stand in stark contrast to this moment.
 As if to offer me confirmation of my world shift, a stewardess approaches me at baggage claim and with a smile hands me a First Class care package.
 I am touched by her gesture of kindness.
 By luck, I’ve placed an unopened balm from Hawai’i in my purse the night before, so I hand this small gift to her.
 We hug warmly as if old friends.
 I can see tears welling up in her eyes as we wish each other well on our next journeys.

 Next in a busy train station, I pass a flower stand, where cheerful sunflowers grab my attention.
-My favorite!
 The thought crosses my mind: I should hand out flowers to people as I make my way to Staten Island.
 As usual, when this kind of thought comes to my mind, I keep walking.
 This time, I stop.
 What am I waiting for?
 This moment feels so significant.
 I have only right now to live, so live it.
 I turn around and buy the sunflowers.
 For the moment, these sunflowers are my greatest teacher.

 I step into the experience with an open mind and full heart, knowing I could be met with any response.
 Any reaction is good if I can honor it and honor myself while taking this walk.